 I’m thrilled you’ve taken the time to stop by this wee corner of the Internet.

 I’m Jemma Balmer (she/her), a lover of equity, good books, an interesting problem, and great conversation.
 I work to try and help people understand their privilege in being able to give, and invite them to become part a story that is bigger than their own.

 I grew up in Wellington, and have I’ve lived in Christchurch since 2010.
 Studying and living through the Christchurch Earthquakes colour quite a bit of my story.

 I use this space to decipher what I think, and try and communicate that to others who are interested.
 I hope you’re one of them.

 I can promise you that I won’t blog about coffee, cats, gardening or the price of property.
 You have my word.

-The views shared here are my own, and are not shared by my family, friends, colleagues, or the organisation that employs me.
+The views shared here are my own, and are not shared by my family, friends, colleagues, clients or the organisations that I am employed with or contract to.

 I do write quite a bit about Seth Godin’s altMBA.
 The altMBA delivers a condensed learning experience through teamwork, personalized feedback, coaching, curated readings, and shipping 13 projects in four weeks.
 I write about it because it changed a few things I fundamentally believed about myself.